 The curriculum is oriented towards a multidisciplinary understanding of complex issues and problems, and emphasizes the varieties of translational research methods.
-Forty-eight (48) semester credit hours (SCH) is required for the Ph.D. degree: 39 hours in coursework and 9 hours in Dissertation Research.
+Forty-eight (48) semester credit hours (SCH) are required for the Ph.D. degree: 39 hours in coursework and 9 hours in Dissertation Research.

 The Qualifying Paper Examination